On the denominators of Young's seminormal basis: An algorithm using Young's seminormal form

-As already mentioned in the introduction, our main goal is to find a formula for the base change matrix from the $ f_{t} $ basis to the $ e_t $ basis, i.e. to write $f_t $ as a linear $K$-combination of $ e_t $ with $ t $ running over standard tableaux.
+As mentioned in the introduction, our goal is to find a formula for the base change matrix between the $ \{f_{\T}\}$ basis and the $ \{ x_\T \}$ basis for $ S_q^{\cal K}(\lambda)$, or equivalently to determine the $ a_\s$'s that appear in \eqref{ftriangular}.

-Note first that Young's seminormal form ({\ref{Seminormal_form}}) gives rise to the following algorithm for writing $ f_t $ as a linear combination of $ e_t $ with $ t $ running over {\it all} tableaux: Write first $ d(t) = s_{i_1} s_{i_2} \ldots s_{i_k} $ in reduced form and set then
+A first observation is that Young's seminormal form, that is formula {\eqref{Seminormal_form}}, in fact does give rise to an algorithm for writing $ f_\T $ as a linear combination of $ x_\s $'s, but with $ \s $ running over {\it all of} $ \tab(\lambda) $, not just $ \std(\lambda) $.
+In this section we explain this algorithm.